Chocolate Beetroot Cake

 Beetroots, egg, sugar, oil and cocoa powder into a food processor bowl.

-Note: below is the summary of the steps, the full recipe is at the bottom of the post
+(Note: this is simply an explanation; the full recipe is at the bottom of the page)

-• Blend just until combined, do not overmix!
+• Pulse just until combined, but do not overmix!

 Four images show for different steps to make this beetroot chocolate cake in a food processor.